JayeHicks/SystemLoggingAWSserverless/README.md

-# SystemLoggingAWSserverless
-System logging facility for AWS Lambda functions written in Python.
-With a minimal footprint and message storage in DynamoDB, ideal for AWS-based serverless applications.

 # Introduction
 On occasion I am commissioned by a client to extend a POC into a hardened, productized solution.
 To meet some of the requisite operational support functionality, I  developed this custom system logging framework for AWS-based solutions.
 My top design goals included a small / focused footprint and the storage of log messages in DynamoDB.
 This system logging solution can be used to coordinate system logging across an entire serverless application or across any collection of Python modules that you care to instrument.